millidavids/chore-calendar/README.md

 # Chore Calendar

-We need a good way to keep track of people's chore days in the office.
+I want a small application to track chore responsibilities in the office.